- Secure store for cryptographic keys (e.g. web servers‘ TLS, DNSSEC, PKI, CA, blockchain)

 Memory-Safe and Type-Safe Programming Language

 NetHSM is not written in insecure programming languages such as C. Instead the main system is implemented from scratch in a memory-safe, type-safe, functional programming language (OCaml).
 This includes all levels - even the TCP/IP, HTTP, TLS and application stack.
-This approach ensures that a whole class of potential security vulnerabilities are excluded, namely buffer overflows and other memory access errors that are the main reason for security issues in ordinary systems.
+This approach ensures that a whole class of potential security vulnerabilities are excluded, namely buffer overflows and other memory access errors which generally cause 70% of all security vulnerabilities.

 Small Size = Small Attack Vector

 Formally Verified Microkernel

 NetHSM contains a formally verified microkernel (Muen) for superior security.
 Its formal verification mathematically guarantees that the kernel doesn’t contain any run-time errors.
 The microkernel architecture ensures that only the minimum set of required functions is provided without additional and potentially harmful functions.

 To ensure additional security the formally verified microkernel separates functional blocks from one another.
 This applies to platform device drivers, the network interface and the actual application logic.
 For example if attackers would manage to compromise the network driver, they won‘t be able to access the cryptographic keys.
-This is different to most ordinary operating systems in which device drivers run with root privileges.
+This is different from most ordinary operating systems in which device drivers run with root privileges.

 Secure Against Physical Tampering